amanda010792/Filtered_VIP_Experience/README.md

 3. Choose "Add API Key"
 4. Under Account, select "Service Account" and "New Service Account", naming it "<YOUR_NAME>-terraform-vip-tutorial" and click "Next"
 5. For Resource Scope, select "Cloud Resource Management" and click "Next"
+6. Click Complete
+7. In the top right menu, select "Accounts and Access"
+8. Under "Access" select your Organization and and select "Add Role Assignment"
+9. Select the Service Account created above and grant the resource "OrganizationAdmin" rights.
-6. Optionally, add a name for the API Key and click "Create API Key and Download".
+10. Optionally, add a name for the API Key and click "Create API Key and Download".
 Save your key details and insert them into the env.sh script

 ###### Source Environment Variables